 When you place simple buy and sell orders, Coinbase includes a spread in the quoted price.
 The spread is also included in the exchange rate when converting from one cryptocurrency to another.

 You can see the spread when previewing a buy, sell, or convert order.

 Buy and sell orders: tap on the tooltip next to your asset's price line item to view the spread.

 Convert orders: tap on the tooltip next to your quoted exchange rate.

 The spread helps increase the likelihood of a successful transaction and allows Coinbase to lock in your quoted price temporarily while processing your order.
 Coinbase may retain any excess spread from a transaction.
 Please note that the spread may vary for similar transactions.

-No spread is included for Advanced Trade because you're interacting directly with the order book.
+No spread is included for Coinbase Advanced because you're interacting directly with the order book.